virtual-labs/exp-cyclic-voltammetry-dei/experiment/aim.md

-## Aim of the experiment:

-Electrolysis: Faraday constant and Avogadro No.
+### Electrolysis: Faraday constant and Avogadro No.